Wardleys, Hambleton

 After the pub's closure in 2005, the building fell into disuse and dereliction, during which time it was used as a marijuana-growing location on its upper floors and a Chinese restaurant on the ground floor.
-It closed in late 2010 and burned down on 25 April, 2011.
-It was then demolished, and has now been replaced by a dwelling, built by the last owner of the pub.
+It closed in late 2010 and burned down on 25 April 2011.
+It was then demolished, and has now been replaced by a home, built by the last owner of the pub.